Asian/Asian American Studies (AAA)

 Cross-listed with AMS/ENG.

-Using contemporary social and educational theory, this course introduces the student to the historical construction of adolescence and youth.
+Using contemporary social and educational theory, this course introduces the student to the historical construction of adolescence and youth in global context.
 The course also explores cultural practices of transnational youths as a socio-historical construction that is affected by contemporary conditions of neo-liberalism, neo-colonialism and globalization.
+IIIB, IC.

 Cross-listed with EDL.

 AAA 351.
 Cultural Politics of Gender and Sexuality in Asian/America.
 (3)

 Intensive interdisciplinary study of imaginative representations of the encounters between "Asia" and "America," broadly conceived, particularly the entangled relations among their diverse constituencies in the contexts of colonialism and globalization.
 Key topics include feminist critique of gendered violence and human rights issues; Euro-American militarism and sex tourism; the emergence of new categories of sex, gender, and kinship as lived experiences mediated by transnational consumer culture and institutional structures; masculinity and Asian diasporic nationalisms; pan-Asian movements against racism, colonialism, and neoliberalism both in Asia and the U.S.; and the emergence of new critical, artistic and aesthetic practices.
 IC.

 AAA 377.
 Independent Studies.
 (0-6)